-In July of 2020, local news reported a story on a Saginaw man who was charged and convicted of attempted child coercion and enticement.
+July 2020, local news reported a story on a Saginaw man who was charged and convicted of attempted child coercion and enticement.
 The crime took place in 2019, and the offender was sentenced on October 18, 2019, but the case is just now reaching the local airwaves.

 According to the reports, Adam Rene Rodriguez was the leader of a sexually charged online messaging group.
 Between April 10, 2019, and May 3, 2019, Rodriguez engaged in sexual dialogue with the undercover persona who he believed was a child.
 Though the persona repeatedly reminded Rodriguez that they were underage, he continued to request sexually explicit material, send sexually explicit material, and attempt to “train” the child on sex acts.
 During Rodriguez’s trial, the prosecution also presented evidence that showed Rodriguez instructing the child to hide their conversations and online activity, in an attempt to conceal the behavior from the persona’s parents.

 On May 3, 2019, Rodriguez, while in possession of condoms, traveled to a pre-arranged meeting place in hopes of engaging in illegal sexual conduct with the person he believed was a child.
-However, upon arriving to Plano, he was arrested by members of the FBI Dallas Field and the Plano Police Department and immediately taken into custody.
+However, upon arriving in Plano, he was arrested by members of the FBI Dallas Field and the Plano Police Department and immediately taken into custody.

 In federal court, Rodriguez chose to testify on his behalf.
 His defense was that he was under the impression he was messaging an adult who was role-playing as a child, but the jury was not convinced.
 He was found guilty, and U.S. District Judge Sean D. Jordan sentenced Rodriguez to 17.5 years behind bars in federal prison.